ev3dev/ev3dev.github.io/docs/tutorials/setting-up-ethernet-over-usb-on-mac.md

 subject: Ethernet Over USB
 ---

+These instructions are for [brickman v0.5.0](http://www.ev3dev.org/news/2015/02/24/Package-Release/).
+If you are using an older version, please upgrade.

 1. On the EV3, first verify that the CDC driver is enabled.
-In brickman, open the *USB* settings and make sure *CDC* is selected and active.
+In brickman, open the *Wireless and Networks* menu and select *USB*.
+Make sure *CDC* is selected and active.

     {% include screenshot.html source="/images/brickman/usb-cdc-active.png" %}

-2. Then, in *Networking*, make sure *Gadget* is enabled.

-    {% include screenshot.html source="/images/brickman/networking-technologies-gadget-selected.png" %}

-3. On your Mac, open up *System Preferences* and select *Network*.
+2. On your Mac, open up *System Preferences* and select *Network*.

     {% include screenshot.html source="/images/OSXRNDIS/SystemPreferencesNetwork.png" %}

-4. Once you get the *Network* dialog, click on the `+` icon in the lower left area to add a new network device.
+3. Once you get the *Network* dialog, click on the `+` icon in the lower left area to add a new network device.
 You'll need to select the CDC Composite Gadget in the drop down box.
 The name will be similar to what is shown below.
 I have renamed the service "ev3dev" so it's easier to keep track of